math-a3k/covid-ht/docs/data/index.rst

 Data in a ``covid-ht`` instance consist of blood measurements, auxiliary information and COVID19 status of individuals in a moment of time.

-The specifics of the data being registered is found in :doc:`data_model` and its input process in :doc:`data_input`.
+The specifics of the data configuration is found in :doc:`data_model` and its input process in :doc:`data_input`.

 The anonymization policy is found in :doc:`data_privacy`.